Quantum Theory and Local Hidden Variable Theory: General Features and Tests for EPR Steering: Abstract

-Quantum states for bipartite composite systems are categorised as either separable or entangled, but the states can also be divided differently into Bell local or Bell non-local states.
-The latter categorisation is based on whether or not the probability $P(a,b|A,B,c)$ for measured outcomes $a,b$ on sub-system observables $A,B$ for state preparation process $c$, is given by a local hidden variable theory (LHVT) form $P(a,b|A,B,c)=\tsum\limits_{ \lambda }P(\lambda |c)P(a|A,c,\lambda )P(b|B,c,\lambda )$ (where preparation c results in a probability distribution $P(\lambda |c)$ for hidden variables $\lambda $, $P(a|A,c,\lambda )$ is the probability for measured outcome $a$ on sub-system observable$A$ when the hidden variables are $\lambda $ with $ P(b|B,c,\lambda )$ the analogous observable $B$ probability).
-Quantum states where $P(a,b|A,B,c)$ is given by a LHVT form are Bell local, if not they are Bell non-local and associated with Bell inequality violation experiments.
-This paper presents a detailed classification of quantum states for bipartite systems and describes the inter-relationships between the various types.
-For the Bell local states there are three cases depending on whether both, one of or neither of the LHVT probabilities $P(a|A,c,\lambda )$ and $ P(b|B,c,\lambda )$ are also given by a quantum probability involving sub-system density operators.
+In a previous paper tests for entanglement for two mode systems involving identical massive bosons were obtained.
+In the present paper we consider sufficiency tests for EPR steering in such systems.
+We find that spin squeezing in any spin component, a Bloch vector test, the Hillery-Zubairy planar spin variance test and squeezing in two mode quadratures all show that the quantum state is EPR steerable.
+We also find a generalisation of the Hillery-Zubairy planar spin variance test for EPR steering.
+The relation to previous correlation tests is discussed.
+This paper is based on a detailed classification of quantum states for bipartite systems.
+States for bipartite composite systems are categorised in quantum theory as either separable or entangled, but the states can also be divided differently into Bell local or Bell non-local states in terms of local hidden variable theory (LHVT).
+For the Bell local states there are three cases depending on whether both, one of or neither of the LHVT probabilities for each sub-system are also given by a quantum probability involving sub-system density operators.
 Cases where one or both are given by a quantum probability are known as local hidden states (LHS) and such states are non-steerable.
 The steerable states are the Bell local states where there is no LHS, or the Bell non-local states.

-In a previous paper tests for entanglement for two mode systems involving identical massive bosons were obtained.
-In the present paper we consider tests for EPR steering in such systems.
-We find that spin squeezing in the any spin component, a Bloch vector test, the Hillery-Zubairy spin variance test and a two mode quadrature squeezing test all show that the LHS model fails, and hence the quantum state is EPR\ steerable.
-We also find a generalisation of the Hillery-Zubairy spin variance test which shows that EPR steering occurs.
-Correlation tests are also presented.
+The relationship between the quantum and hidden variable theory clasification of states is discussed.